robotframework/robotframework/atest/testdata/parsing/data_formats/rest_directives/sample.rst

 ReST Test Data Example
 ======================

-This text should be ignored, even though it's no a comment.
+This text should be ignored, even though it's not a comment.
 We have a devious plan to rule the world with robots.

 .. code:: robotframework

    *Setting*      *Value*

-   Document       A complex testdata file   in rst format.
+   Documentation  A complex testdata file   in rst format.
    Default Tags   default1
    Force Tags     force1   force2